explosion/healthsea/project/README.md

 # 🪐 spaCy Project: Healthsea

-This project trains a Named Entity Recognition (NER) model, a Text Classification model, and assembles them together with custom components into a finished end-to-end pipeline.
+This is the spaCy project for the Healthsea pipeline.
+It holds all training data and workflows for training a Named Entity Recognition model and a custom Text Classification model (Clausecat).
+You can read more in this [blog post](explosion.ai)

 ## 📋 project.yml